arthurfiorette/axios-cache-interceptor/vitepress-docs/index.md

 hero:
   name: Axios Cache Interceptor
-  text: Small, powerful, and performant cache interceptor for axios.
+  text: Small, powerful, and performant
-  tagline: Etag, Cache-Contol, TTL, HTTP headers and more!
+  tagline: A cache interceptor for axios made with developers and performance in mind.
   actions:
     - theme: brand
       text: Get Started